Martin-Cox/MERN-TODO/README.md

 - In a separate command line window run "npm run build:watch"
 - In a separate command line window run "node build/server.js"
 - Open http://localhost:5000/build/ in your browser to see the client and interact with it

+## TODO
+- Update test data to be in "TODO" format
+	- Title
+	- Description
+	- AssignedTo
+	- Deadline
+- Add express endpoint that requests that TODO data
+- Add express endpoint that inserts that TODO data
+- Investigate express middleware
+	- Database connection
+	- Logging
+- Add client store that stores the TODO data
+- Add client component that displays the TODO data
+- Add client component that updates the TODO data